Pre-Kindergarten Program Overview

 WHAT IF MY CHILD DOES NOT QUALIFY?

 Your child’s name will be placed on a waiting list.
-Any additional spaces will be filled on a first come-first serve basis (based on the received application date).
-Children in this category will be notified by the start of the school year to see if you are still interested in the Pre-K program if additional spaces are available.
-As space becomes available throughout the year, we will contact you to see if you would still like placement for your child.
+Any additional spaces will be filled based on at-risk factors determined by the Community Pre-K Advisory Council and date application is completed.
+If seats are available after September 15, you will be notified if your child is next on the list.
+If space becomes available throughout the year, we will contact you to see if you would still like placement for your child.

 WHAT HAPPENS NEXT IF MY CHILD IS ACCEPTED IN THE PRE-K PROGRAM?

 We will verify that all required documents have been uploaded to Skyward.
-You will need to upload your child’s birth certificate, social security card, complete immunizations, W-2 or most recent tax return, EBT or WIC card (if applicable),two proofs of residence, custody papers (if applicable) physical and dental forms before school starts.
+You will need to upload your child’s birth certificate, social security card, complete immunizations and current physical with physician signature, W-2s or tax return for 2023, two proofs of residence, custody papers (if applicable) physical and dental forms before school starts.
 If you are unable to upload these documents you can mail a copy to Voluntary Pre-K 415 Harding Drive, Lebanon, TN 37087.
-Due to COVID-19, there will be a delay in the Pre-K developmental, hearing, and vision screenings.
-More information will be available at a later date.

 IS BUS TRANSPORTATION AVAILABLE FOR PRE-K STUDENTS?

-Transportation is provided by the parents or guardians.
-Bus transportation is not available.
+Transportation is provided by the parents or guardians. is not provided by Wilson County Schools.

 WHERE ARE THE PRE-K CLASSES LOCATED?